spine-generic/spine-generic/docs/documentation.rst

 issue <https://github.com/sct-pipeline/spine-generic/issues>`__ and
 upload the log file.
 We will offer support.

-Once you've converted all subjects for the study, create the following files and add them to the data structure:
+Once you have converted all subjects for the study, create the following files and add them to the data structure:

 **dataset\_description.json** (Pick the correct values depending on your